pyricau/maven-forplay-archetype/README.md

 ### Import the project into Eclipse

 * Install the latest Eclipse with the latest Google plugin and the latest M2Eclipse plugin
-* In Eclipse : File > Import > Existing Projects into Workspace
+* In Eclipse : File > Import > General > Existing Projects into Workspace

 ### That's all, folks!